UMNO TAK BOLEH PAKAI - Chee Koon's son

 “My Umno friend asked me: ‘Why Christians only now want to use the word?’
 But he doesn’t know the facts.
 He didn’t know we have been using it for so long and it was only Syed Hamid who banned us from using it,” Dr Tan related.

-fight” to capture Putrajaya lies not with the urban voters in their steel-glass-concrete towers but the masses who live outside the cities.
+But the PKR man, who is now co-chief on Selangor state’s land management task force admitted the “real fight” to capture Putrajaya lies not with the urban voters in their steel-glass-concrete towers but the masses who live outside the cities.

 "We’re going to Felda," he said but refused to elaborate further.
 The former deputy minister of land and co-operative development recently provoked a national uproar when he accused Prime Minister Datuk Seri Najib Razak of single handedly destroying the Federal Land Development Authority (Felda) by siphoning off millions from the nation’s cash cow for the latter’s personal use.